andfanilo/cloudera-quickstartvm-tutorial/README.md

 * Examine the `hdfs:///user/cloudera/output` folder.
 You can use `hdfs dfs -ls output` and `hdfs dfs -cat output/part-r-00000`.
 Explain
   * Also see the logs in a new tab to the favorite `Hadoop > YARN Resource Manager` in Firefox.
 Explain.

+* Only one reducer is working there.
+You can edit the number of reducers running with the flag `-D mapred.reduce.tasks=10` .
+Edit the previous command to change the number of reducers working.
+You should maybe remove or change the name of the `output` folder.
+  * Examine the output folder again.
+Can you note a difference with the previous execution ?

 #### 4. Pig